denisecase/applied-ml-template/README.md

 ## .vscode/ folder (DELETE if needed)

-If you have troubles with files in the .vscode/ folder, you may delete this folder or modify the contents as needed.
+- If you have troubles with files in the .vscode/ folder, you may delete this folder or modify the contents as needed.
-Share in discussions what is helpful - and what causes issues.
+- Share in discussions what contents are helpful - and if any cause issues.

 ---

 ## WORKFLOW 1.
 Set Up Machine